lganic/SW-Ducky/README.md

   <img src="content/arctic.gif" width="30%">
   <img src="content/landscape.gif" width="30%">
 </div>

+There are a few example scripts contained within the `examples` folder, which shows how to create a complete render of the moon, mega island, and arid island.
+Some high quality renders I performed are seen below.

 As you can see, Ducky does it best to abstract away much of the internal complexities of this file.
 Leaving a simple, straightforward interface for modifying or creating tiles.
 Collaboration is encouraged, for further developments.